redis-developer/redis-kaboom-rpg/README.md

 ## Setup

-To run this game, you'll need [Docker](https://www.docker.com/) (or a local Redis instance, version 5 or higher) and [Node.js](https://nodejs.org/) (use the current LTS version).
+To run this game, you'll need [Docker](https://www.docker.com/) (or a local Redis instance, version 5 or higher with the RedisJSON module installed) and [Node.js](https://nodejs.org/) (use the current LTS version).
 First, clone the repo and install the dependencies:

 ```bash
 $ git clone https://github.com/simonprickett/redis-kaboom-rpg.git